balazssimon/meta-cs/README.md

 ## Installation of the Visual Studio extension

-The MetaDslx extension requires the following prerequisites: Visual Studio 2019 and .NET Standard 2.0
+The MetaDslx extension provides syntax highlighting and error reporting for .mgen, .mm and .ag4 files.
+It requires the following prerequisites: Visual Studio 2019 and .NET Standard 2.0.

 Installation steps:
 1. In Visual Studio open the **Extensions / Manage Extensions** menu.